 Greenlight logo

 Having kids can be one of the most rewarding experiences life has to offer, but it also comes with significant financial (and other) responsibilities.
-Understanding the costs involved can help parents and prospective parents better prepare for this important journey.
+Understanding the costs involved can help parents and prospective parents better prepare for this important journey, financial and otherwise.
+After all, building strong parenting skills is just as essential as budgeting for baby gear!

 In this post, we’re breaking down what it costs to raise kids, focusing on the biggest expenses by age, how much location plays into it, and tips on how to financially prepare.